VerticalRelevance/pyspark-emr-optimization/README.md

 ## Check List:

 1. **spark.sql.shuffle.partitions**: The default spark.sql.shuffle.partitions=200 does not utilize all the cluster cores and distribute the workload evenly when the **stage input data size > 20GB**.
-Watch this great talk https://www.youtube.com/watch?v=_ArCesElWp8&t=4512s  by Daniel Tom - how to tune this property **spark.sql.shuffle.partitions**
+Watch this great talk https://www.youtube.com/watch?v=_ArCesElWp8&t=4512s  by Daniel Tom - how to tune this configuration **spark.sql.shuffle.partitions**
-2. Based on cluster configuration how to calculate executor-memory, executor-core and num-executor: Use this article https://spoddutur.github.io/spark-notes/distribution_of_executors_cores_and_memory_for_spark_application.html
+2. **executor-memory, executor-core and num-executor**: Based on cluster configuration how to set these configurations - Use this article https://spoddutur.github.io/spark-notes/distribution_of_executors_cores_and_memory_for_spark_application.html
 3. Writing the output files to s3 taking long time, then uses3-dist-cp to copy your data back to S3.
-If EMR cluster is missing the s3-dist-cp command you have to include Hadoop in your create-cluster command. example: --applications Name=Hadoop Name=Spark    Persist the Dataframe which are being used multiple times.
+If EMR cluster is missing the s3-dist-cp command you have to include Hadoop in your create-cluster command. example: --applications Name=Hadoop Name=Spark
+4. Persist the Dataframe which are being used multiple times.
 This will reduce the read time.